KeepCreatingOnline/adams-blog/posts/2023-09-30_minetest-mineclone2-server-on-debian-based-systems.md

      ```

    - Refer to the [MineClone2 forum post](https://forum.minetest.net/viewtopic.php?t=16407) for finding your compatible version.

+   Right-click on the appropriate link and select "copy link".

 Download the compatible version of MineClone2 using `wget`: